 The improvements in service under Let's Go! are nowhere more critical than in the provision of more convenient, frequent service.

-Over 1.3 million Nassau County residents will have quick and easy access to frequent transit - buses running every 10 minutes or better in peak periods and every 15 minutes or better in off-peak periods - an increase of 45% over today's frequent coverage.
+Over 1.3 million Nassau County residents will have quick and easy access to frequent transit - buses running every 10 minutes or better in peak periods and every 15 minutes of better in offpeak periods - an increase of 45% over today's frequent coverage.